real-luke/halfsword-modding-tools/README.md

 ## Contents

-**Batch scripts** — run from your mod project folder to cook and package mods, or run Setup.bat once to unpack the game source.
+**Batch scripts** — run from your mod project folder to cook and package mods, or run the Unpacker Setup.bat once to unpack the game source.

-**CustomMaps** — a UE4SS Lua mod that adds a map selector to free mode and automatically discovers custom maps from a `CustomMaps` folder, including support for map metadata, thumbnails, and author subfolders.
+**CustomMaps** (soon) — a UE4SS Lua mod that adds a map selector to free mode and automatically discovers custom maps from a `CustomMaps` folder, including support for map metadata, thumbnails, and author subfolders.

 ## Requirements